 - A basic working knowledge of Python and/or R programming.

 - This includes, but is not limited to, familiarity with data structures and types, algorithmic thinking, and the ability to write functions, read and write data, and create plots with limited consultation of reference material.

 International student applicants for whom English is not their native language must demonstrate English Language Proficiency by meeting one of the following requirements:

-- Hold a Bachelor's or Master's Degree from an accredited institution where English is the language of instruction.
+- Hold a Bachelor's, Master's, or Doctoral degree from an accredited institution where English is the language of instruction.

 - Obtain a score of 103 or higher on the TOEFL exam.